isadorasophia/dotnet2md/README.md

 ## 📖 mdBook Integration
 Did we mention there is mdBook integration?
 Because we do!

-Suppose your project name is `Assembly1`, you can create a `pre_SUMMARY.md` file at the output directory with the following format:
+Suppose your project name is `Assembly1`, you can create a `pre_SUMMARY.md` file at the root of the output directory with the following format:

 ```markdown
 # Summary